SB-452

 Montana SB 452 — An Act Revising Laws Related to Artificial Intelligence; Requiring Disclosures of the Use of Artificial Intelligence by Manufacturers of Online Media; Requiring Artificial Intelligence Markers; Excluding Government Entities; and Providing Definitions

-Requires manufacturers of publicly distributed online media in Montana that use AI to direct, control, or focus individual users' information exposure to disclose that use and offer users an opt-out.
-Separately requires that any publicly distributed online media generated in whole or in part by AI carry both human-perceptible and embedded machine-readable markers identifying AI involvement.
-Governmental entities are excluded.
-The bill contains no enforcement mechanism, penalties, or private right of action; it is intended to be codified as part of Title 30 (Trade and Commerce).
+Requires manufacturers of publicly distributed online media in Montana that use AI to direct, control, or focus the information an individual can see to disclose the use of AI and provide an opt-out option.
+Requires all publicly distributed online media generated in whole or in part by AI to carry both human-perceptible identifiable markers and embedded machine-readable markers that persist even if the visible markers are removed.
+Governmental entities are exempt.
+The bill specifies no enforcement authority, penalties, or private right of action.
+It is intended to be codified under Title 30 (Trade and Commerce).

 Summary

-Requires manufacturers of publicly distributed online media in Montana that use AI to direct, control, or focus individual users' information exposure to disclose that use and offer users an opt-out.
-Separately requires that any publicly distributed online media generated in whole or in part by AI carry both human-perceptible and embedded machine-readable markers identifying AI involvement.
-Governmental entities are excluded.
-The bill contains no enforcement mechanism, penalties, or private right of action; it is intended to be codified as part of Title 30 (Trade and Commerce).
+Requires manufacturers of publicly distributed online media in Montana that use AI to direct, control, or focus the information an individual can see to disclose the use of AI and provide an opt-out option.
+Requires all publicly distributed online media generated in whole or in part by AI to carry both human-perceptible identifiable markers and embedded machine-readable markers that persist even if the visible markers are removed.
+Governmental entities are exempt.
+The bill specifies no enforcement authority, penalties, or private right of action.
+It is intended to be codified under Title 30 (Trade and Commerce).

 Enforcement & Penalties